Helium6CRES/rocks_analysis_pipeline/README.md

 * qsub_katydid.py
 	* Working well as far as I can tell.
+	* The get_env_data() method doesn't work rn.
+This needs to retrieve the nmr/rate for each second of data.
 * post_processing.py
 	* There is an issue writing the tracks_df to disk right now.
 I think it has to do with how I'm dealing with files with no identified tracks.
 Need to debug this.
 	* Once this works ok I will need to get it split up into different chunks and then have a recombining script.
 This would be a lot for one machine to do for 5000 files.
 	* Figure out how to grab the root files and put them in the local directory then put them into a sparse spec.
+* class ExperimentResults
+	* One function that takes flags for events, tracks, sparse spec and outputs one plot.